 An entity's functional currency is the currency of the primary economic environment in which it operates, normally that is the currency of the environment in which the entity primarily generates and expends cash.
 Management's judgment is essential to determine the functional currency by assessing various indicators, such as cash flows, sales price and market, expenses, financing and inter-company transactions and arrangements.
 The functional currency of Sohu.com Inc. is the U.S. dollar.
 The functional currency of our subsidiaries in the U.S., the Cayman Islands, the British Virgin Islands and Hong Kong is the U.S. dollar.
-The functional currencies of those counties, rather than the U.S. dollar.
+The functional currencies of our subsidiaries are the national currencies of those counties, rather than the U.S. dollar.